mantidproject/mantid/docs/source/release/v6.9.0/mantidworkbench.rst

 New Features
 ------------
 - Added extra tooltip for ISIS Linux users to help out anybody on IDAaaS who has not mounted the archive.
 This is due to a change in early 2024 that will require users to mount the archive on IDAaaS themselves using their federal ID.
-- Added new options in the plot settings which let users set default X and Y ranges for spectra plots effectively zooming in on open.
+- Added new options in the plot settings which let users set default X and Y ranges for spectra plots, effectively zooming in on open.
 - Editing a plot's title will now automatically update its name in the plot selector (and vice versa).
 - Monitor for external changes to script files that are open in Mantid to prevent loss of work.
 - An email is now required to submit an error report.